Overcoming the Fear of Death

 I've decided, however, that this is a good thing: I've been given the opportunity to challenge my fear of death without actually having to be actively dying.
 Many others aren't so lucky.
 I began practicing Nichiren Buddhism 20 years ago because I was intrigued by the notion that enlightenment might actually be a real thing, attainable if only the correct path was followed.
 I've continued because I've had experiences with the practice that have convinced me it has real power to shatter delusions about life.
 But now more than an intellectual curiosity, my desire for enlightenment has become synonymous with my desire to relieve myself of delusions about death.

 For me, three things are certain: First, my experiences with Buddhism so far have inclined me to think that enlightenment is a real thing, and that it might be the solution to my problem with fear of death.
 But, second, for me to become convinced that life is eternal ("there is no beginning called birth or ending called death"), I must have an experience that proves it to me beyond a shadow of a doubt.
 I need to know it the way I know gravity is real.
 I must confess I can't today even conceive of what that experience could be.
-Yet I must remember that every time I've gained real wisdom from my Buddhist practice and become genuinely happier, it's always come as a result of having an experience I could never have predicted.
+Yet, I must remember that every time I've gained real wisdom from my Buddhist practice and become genuinely happier, it's always come as a result of having an experience I could never have predicted.
 And lastly, because I hope the establishment of indestructible happiness based on a belief in the eternity of life is possible, I must remain on guard against the seductive tendency to convince myself of it.
 Belief that arises from a desire to believe is usually, in my experience, too flimsy to withstand a genuine challenge.
 And I can think of no more genuine a challenge to a belief in life after death (whether through reincarnation or an ascension to Heaven or anything else) than the actual imminent approach of death itself.

 I fully recognize that my current belief about death—that it is truly the final end of the self—is likely to be correct.
 Which makes me wonder if I wouldn't be better off throwing my energies into re-embracing denial and simply accepting that when it comes my time to die, if I'm given the chance to see it coming, I'll suffer however many moments, hours, days, or weeks of fear there are to suffer and then be granted a final release.

 If only I could.
 Once a delusion has been shattered, I've found there's no going back.
 And even if there were, at some point I'm certain to be re-confronted with a denial-eradicating sickness or injury.
 Everyone will.
 Depending on your current life stage this might not seem like a pressing issue.
 But shouldn't it be?
 An experience like mine could become yours at any moment.
 And even more desirable than being able to die peacefully is being able to live fearlessly.
-In fact, one of the supposed benefits of manifesting the life-condition of the Buddha is freedom from all fear.